ritikaaa59/Text_to_Speech/README.md

 2. Enter the text you want to convert to speech in the input field.
 3. Click the "Convert to Speech" button to hear the text spoken aloud.

+## Author
+This project is developed by Ritika Singh.